ExposuresProvider/ehr_prevalence/README.md

 Running ```ehr_prevalence_script.py``` with default settings will produce the following files.

-Data quality files: these files contain annual counts of patients, concepts, and prevalence counts for basic consistency checks.
+Data quality files (optional - only generated when quality_analysis() function is called): these files contain annual counts of patients, concepts, and prevalence counts for basic consistency checks.
 1.  ```dq_patients_year.txt```
 The number of patients per year
 2.  ```dq_domain_year_total_count.txt```